 Group 8 proposes actions which address the problems of flytipping and abandoned vehicles.
 These actions score well against biodiversity, human health, soil and water (objectives 1, 2, 3 and 5) because these measures should reduce the risks of pollution to the environment and the social effects of this type of waste.
-They will also assist with recycling and recovery (objective 10) and consumption of resources (objective 11).
+They will also assist with recycling and recovery (objective 10); consumption of resources (objective 11) and heritage assets and the historic environment (objective 13).
 These policies encourage the public to use facilities to deal with abandoned vehicles which will increase public participation (objective 20).
+By taking account of the needs of differing groups when managing abandonment and fly tipping will have a highly positive effect upon accessibility and equality of services (objective 19).
 There will potentially be economic benefits of these actions as by tackling these waste problems regeneration could be stimulated and the local economy as the local area will be more attractive.
 However these scores do carry a level of uncertainty because it will depend on the success of the arrangements and assumes that disposal facilities will not have adverse effects.